jcdevgame/ESCAPE-ROOM-CREATOR/README.md

 - `setFrame(frameIndex)` Set Frame

 ## Future Additions:
-- Ability to Export your game as a .zip file
+- Ability to Export your game as a .zip file (so that you can play your game on other sites other than the escape room creator)
 - File explorer so you can have a proper way to store the images locally